trifork/TPA-Gradle-Plugin/README.md

 ##Complex flavor configuration

-Just as was the case with build types, the TPA DSL supports a flavor type extension mechanism.
+Just as was the case with build types, the TPA DSL supports a product flavor extension mechanism.
 This means that you may also use the plugin on multi flavored projects and configure it much as you would expect from having used the Android DSL:

 ```
 apply plugin: 'tpa'